near/docs/docs/1.concepts/protocol/access-keys.md

 <hr class="subsection" />

-### Rotating / Recovering Keys
+### Key Rotation and Recovery

-Having multiple keys means that you can easily change them.
-If you think any of your keys could be compromised, you can simply remove them or swap them with a new one.
-Just as how you can change your password on any website.
+The presence of multiple keys allows for easy **rotation** and **recovery**.
+If you suspect a key might be compromised, you can promptly remove it or replace it with a new one, similar to changing your password on a website.

-You could also implement a key-recovery [contract](smart-contract.md) in your account, and create a "recovery key" for someone you trust.
-Such a key could only be used to start the recovery.
+You can also establish a key-recovery contract in your account and generate a "recovery key" for a trusted party.
+This key would only be used to initiate the recovery process.

-When needed, that third-party component could trigger the recovery process, helping to create a new full-access key for you.
+In case of necessity, the trusted party can trigger the recovery process, assisting in the creation of a new full-access key for you.

 ---